data-apis/array-api/spec/API_specification/elementwise_functions.md

 -   **out**: _Optional\[ Union\[ &lt;array&gt;, Tuple\[ Optional\[&lt;array&gt;] ] ]_

     -   output array.
-If provided, must be a tuple consisting of a single value: the output array.
+If a tuple, must consist of a single entry: the output array or `None`.
 If not provided or is `None`, an uninitialized return array must be created and then filled with the result of each element-wise computation.
 Default: `None`.

 #### Returns